Privacy Policy

 When you visit LudoKit.com, your browser makes requests for pages, images, and other data from our servers.
 We log some data from those requests for security, billing, and to understand how our site and services are being used.

-These logs may include your I.P. address, LudoKit User ID, timestamps, language preferences, high-level information about your operating system and browser, and some information about what you requested from LudoKit's servers.
+These logs may include your I.P.
+Address, LudoKit User ID, timestamps, language preferences, high-level information about your operating system and browser, and information about what you requested from LudoKit's servers.

 We retain these logs for a maximum of 90 days.